TIP TIG KEY HOLE ON STAINLESS OR ON ANY METAL

 I have had a fascination with stainless MIG weld requirements for decades.
 It started in the 1980’s when I was a Western Region Training Manager for Linde in Canada.
 We were told by Linde that for weld shops that MIG welded stainless, to promote a Helium Tri Mix containing 90% He -7.5% Argon – 2.5% CO2.
 This mix that was developed by Linde / Union Crabide gas researchers.
 The Linde gas research determined that their Tri- Mix would improve the sluggish concerns that were created with MIG Short Circuit gauge welds.

 I have been stating in my weld process control – best practice training materials and books for more than four decades, the weld reality with industrial MIG gas mixes, is with the 50 MIG gas mixes available in N.America and Europe, first you would be aware of the general, global weld shop MIG gas confusion.
-And if you knew about MIG weld process controls, you would be aware, that weld shops to meet the MIG weld needs for all metals, do not need more than six MIG gas mixes for all metals and all applications, and from my perceptive to assist in reducing the MIG gas confusion. the MIG gas cylinders need to clearly identified for the MIG welded metals they were developed for.
+And if you knew about MIG weld process controls, you would be aware, that weld shops to meet the MIG weld needs for all metals, do not need more than four or five MIG gas mixes to meet the weld requirements for all metals and all applications, and from my perceptive to assist in reducing the MIG gas confusion. the MIG gas cylinders need to clearly identified for the MIG welded metals they were developed for.